-At-Sea Innovation: -
+At-Sea Innovation

 We continue our collaboration with Marks & Spencer and Young's Seafood on a bycatch reduction project in the Mixed Demersal Fishery in the North Sea.
 The trial began in April 2021 on board our supply vessel, The Virtuous, assessing the impact of Safety Net Technologies 'Pisces' on unwanted bycatch in the fishing nets.

-Pisces is a configurable set of LED lights that can create an increasingly selective fishing gear by either guiding unwanted fish towards escape routes or deterring them from ever entering the net.
+Pisces is a configurable set of LED lights that has the ability to create an increasingly selective fishing gear by either guiding unwanted fish towards escape routes or deterring them from ever entering the net.

 There have been several trials conducted, enabling vital data collection which is being monitored and analysed by crew or scientists to inform technology development.
 Progress and development in camera technology has further enhanced the information being fed back to the fishermen, with the aim of real time data capture to advise on best fishing practices, in turn leading to a better targeted catch, saving also on energy and effort costs.
-SN Tech continues to make improvement in camera technology that will benefit the fishery.